sgmeyer/sgmeyer.github.io/_drafts/introduction-to-content-negotiation.markdown

 {"FirstName":"Some","LastName":"Dewd","Age":30}
 ```

-This time, I will make a call to the GitHub Repository API requesting a media type application/xml.
-GitHub does not support the XML media type and their server will not default to use a supported media type formatter.
-Instead it
-returns an error message to the user in JSON.
+ASP.NET is just one technology of many for building web services.
+GitHub also uses server-drive content negotiation, but implments other behavior.
+For example, unlike ASP.NET WebAPI's default behavior, GitHub does not revert to a default media type if one requests an unsupported media type.
+Instead, GitHub opts to respond with an error formatted in JSON.

 ```
 GET /user/sgmeyer/repos HTTP/1.1